ZionMemun/MaliciousMailAnalyzer/README.md

 ## Suspicious URL / Hard Signal Detection

-This example demonstrates a phishing email containing a suspicious hidden URL behind a legitimate-looking text such as:
+This example demonstrates a malicious email containing a suspicious hidden URL behind a legitimate-looking text such as:

 ```text
 Verify Account